blakelymayhall/odin-weather-app/README.md

 ### 12/3/23
 - Add card select bar if on mobile or width of screen gets too small

+### 12/5/23
+- Disable horizontal scrolling right card
+- Fix the hour selection to gray cards only today and not other days
+- Made the ui prettier when making the window small

 # Todo
 - Scroll to current hour
+- Mobile UI stuff

 # Defects
-- Disable horizontal scrolling right card

 # UI:
 - Refactor backgrounds to be cleaner, sleeker